Micro:bit is a micro-controller similar to Arduino. It has some built-in sensors and leds.

 The MicroMaqueen robot is controlled using a Micro:bit.
 You can also add a Micro:bit remote controller.
 Code using the MakeCode site or in Scratch.

-The Learning Developments site is the cheapest I have found for the 10 packs (incl battery pack & batteries), single Micro:bits and switched battery packs and they are all genuine parts.
+The Learning Developments site is the cheapest I have found for the 10 packs (incl battery pack & batteries), single V2 micro:bits and switched battery packs and they are all genuine parts.

-Ali Express - can be a cheap option but buyer beware
+Ali Express - can be a slightly cheaper option but buyer beware and shipping can be very slow.

 We are happy, and indeed encourage you to share content from this site with other educators.
 Please acknowledge the source and use only for non-commercial, educational purposes.
 Photos of children may not be used without our express permission.